 As the bright team at our Bay Area industrial design services firm has created thousands of products and worked with a wide range of talented inventors, we understand that reaching the prototyping stage is exciting.
 However, it should still be approached in a methodological manner.
 Inventors far too often attempt to complete much more than they can handle at one time.

-An effective way inventors can approach prototyping in a strategic manner is to ONLY include essential parts for their first prototype to test its functionality and performance.
-If you want to add details or refine the look of your prototype, it is better to tackle those parts later after you’ve proven and optimized your product’s functional abilities.
+An effective way inventors can approach prototyping strategically is to include ONLY essential parts for their first prototype to test its functionality and performance.
+If they want to add details or refine the look of their prototype, it is better to tackle those parts later after they’ve proven and optimized their product’s functional abilities.

 Having more than one prototype is also completely normal and actually recommended since it allows you to slowly refine and improve all parts of your product one by one while ensuring nothing is overlooked.
 Moreover, this method cuts costs by minimizing the number of modifications that have to be made later in the product development process when adjustments are pricier.